matrix-org/matrix-spec-proposals/proposals/2775-lazy-loading-over-federation.md

 propose adding a parameter of `lazy_load_members_only: true` to the JSON request body which would then only return the missing `m.room.member` events.

+The remote server may decide not to honour lazy_loading if a room is too small (thus saving the additional roundtrip of calling `/state`), so the response to `/send_join` or `/peek` must include a `lazy_load_members: true` field if the state is partial and members need to be subsequently loaded by `/state`.

 Clients which are not lazy loading members (by MSC1227) must block returning the CS API `/join` or `/peek` until this `/state` has completed and been processed.

 Clients which are lazy loading members however may return the initial `/join` or `/peek` before `/state` has completed.
 However, we need a way to tell clients once the server has finished synchronising its local state.
-For instance, clients must not let the user send E2EE messages until their server has acquired the full set of room members for the room, otherwise some of the users will not have the keys to decrypt the message.
 We do this by adding an `syncing: true` field to the room's `state` block in the `/sync` response.
-Once this field is missing or false, the client knows it is safe to call `/members` and get a full list of the room members in order to encrypt successfully.
-The field can also be used to advise the client to not prematurely call `/members` to show an incomplete membership list in its UI (but show a spinner or similar instead).
+Once this field is missing or false, the client knows that the joining server has fully synchronised the state for this room.
+Operations which are blocked on state being fully synchronised are:

+ * Sending E2EE messages, otherwise some of the users will not have the keys to decrypt the message.
+ * Calling /members to get an accurate detailed list of the users in the room.
+   Instead clients showing a membership list should calculate it from the members they do have, and the room summary (e.g. "these 5 heroes + 124 others")

 While the joining server is busy syncing the remaining room members via `/state`, it will also need to sync new inbound events to the user (and old